jasonlaubb/Nokararos-AntiCheat/docs/misc/faq.md

 5. Do `-help` to view what command can you use.

-## It show something like "level 1", it is not working!
+## When I type help command, it shows something like "level 1", it is not working!

 Do `-op`, thank you.
 Stop asking this question.